Flutter-AsadALi/Autonomous-Investment/README.md

 ## Performance Considerations

 - **Optimization:** Data caching, minimal network calls, and efficient rendering techniques are employed to optimize performance and reduce app loading times.
--
 ## Final Notes

-- **Final Notes:** This app demonstrates clean Flutter development practices tailored to real-world use in product management.
+- **Notes:** This app demonstrates clean Flutter development practices tailored to real-world use in product management.
 Built with scalability, performance, and code clarity in mind, it is suited for enterprise use at Autonomous Investment.